 It’s no secret that the job market is tough right now—with a large number of highly qualified people looking for work, you have to do everything you can to make your application stand out from the rest.
 Our leadership team has a few thoughts about what makes a great applicant, and the missteps that will take you out of the running instantly.
 If you want to join our team (who wouldn’t?), read on to learn what we’re looking for.

-If you haven’t worked in an agency before, you might have Mad Men-inspired ideas about what goes on behind our doors.
+If you haven’t worked in ad agencies or marketing firms before, you might have Mad Men-inspired ideas about what goes on behind our doors.
 It might come as a surprise, but no one wants to work with Don Draper.
 He’s an asshole.
 (Seriously, if you watched Mad Men and your takeaway was “I want to be just like that guy,” then you weren’t paying attention.)

-Even within the agency world, there are big differences in culture from one company to the next.
+Even within the marketing firm and ad agency world, there are big differences in culture from one company to the next.
 Do a few minutes of research on the company, the services they offer, and their culture to decide whether or not you’d be happy working there.

 This might sound obvious, but your application is your first impression—make it count.
 An attention-grabbing application will showcase not only your qualifications, but also a bit of your personality and your interest in the position and company as well.